 This special evening will feature the 2018 Board of Directors Inauguration as we welcome our new chairman, Michael Razze, the 2018 award and sponsorship recipients, and entertainment to celebrate our 125th year.

 The 125th celebratory gala will feature a DJ and Champagne Divas!

 sponsored by Progressive

 Scoop up a coffee and breakfast for the road, or sit with friends before making the trip back.
 Either way, be sure to fuel up!

-Business casual attire (blazer, slacks, button down/collar shirt for men; pants or skirts with coordinating top/sweater for women) is appropriate for the opening reception and the Monday sessions.
+Please wear festive Hawaiian clothes for the Young Agents Opening Networking Reception.
+Business casual attire (blazer, slacks, button down/collar shirt for men; pants or skirts with coordinating top/sweater for women) is appropriate for the Monday sessions.
 Formal attire (black tie optional) is appropriate for the Chairman's Ball and After Party.